openframeworks/ofSite/_documentation/math/ofMath_functions.markdown

 ~~~~~

-warning:ofRandom wraps `rand()` which is not reentrant or thread safe.
+Warning: ofRandom wraps `rand()` which is not reentrant or thread safe.

 Parameters:
 val0 the minimum value of the random number.
 val1 The maximum value of the random number.

 Returns: A random floating point number between val0 and val1.